sosedoff/bufwriter-go/README.md

 # bufwriter

-A simple buffered writer implementation
+A simple buffered `io.Writer` implementation for Golang.

 ## Usage